 - Characteristically meaningful and profound Barnum statements

-- Coping with stress & anxiety associated with a lack of information, a rigid need for unfalsifiable explanations, challenges to self-esteem and self-concept, validation of self-identity, and difficulty in finding satisfying answers to find negative life-events.
+- Coping with stress & anxiety associated with a lack of information, a rigid need for unfalsifiable explanations, perceived lack of control and certainty, need for seeking structure and control, challenges to self-esteem and self-concept, validation of self-identity, and difficulty in finding satisfying answers to find negative life-events.

 These factors come together and promote the belief in astrology, especially when such beliefs help to cope with psychological stress.

 In it’s purest form, astrology functions as a coping mechanism for stressful situations.
 People seeking astrological answers want to be soothed by those answers; much like a friend pacifying a friend during a crisis by saying, “Everything is going to be alright.”